June 24, 2026 · EventPix · Updated July 17, 2026

 - One-click download — the whole set as a ZIP, in full resolution.

-Setting it up for your event
+Setting it up for different event types

 - For a wedding, print the QR code on table cards and the welcome sign, and show it on screen during the reception.
+Weddings generate hundreds of guest photos the couple would otherwise never see.
+For a deeper playbook, read how to collect wedding photos from guests.

 - For a birthday or party, one code on the table is usually enough.
+Casual events reward a friendly prompt and a live wall that keeps the energy up.

 The key is placement and a single line of instruction.
 When guests know exactly what to do, they do it.